isomerpages/moe-pasirrissec/_information-for-parents/Education and Career Guidance.md

 <img src="/images/ECG4.jpeg" style="width:50%;float:left">

 Browse through this&nbsp;[e-book](https://www.moe.gov.sg/microsites/next-step-forward)&nbsp;which features 42 portraits of youths who have gone through diverse education and career pathways.
 Our education system offers many options that cater to your child’s interests and needs, and can help them succeed in their selected path.

 Using these stories as springboards, discuss with your child his/her education and career options.
 Take your child’s interests, abilities and passion into consideration during the discussion!

 <img src="/images/ECG5.png" style="width:50%;float:left">

 We want to partner you to develop your child holistically!

 What topics would you like to know to support your child’s holistic development?

 We want to hear from you to find out how we can support you!
-Please click on this&nbsp;[link](https://docs.google.com/forms/d/e/1FAIpQLSdq5wbmVhVho1d348ypjwtATjjk13nYij3D0cRGPsnR2_6voQ/viewform)&nbsp;to share your views with us.
+Please click on this [link](https://docs.google.com/forms/d/e/1FAIpQLSdq5wbmVhVho1d348ypjwtATjjk13nYij3D0cRGPsnR2_6voQ/viewform) to share your views with us.

-Please share this email with your PSG members and friends, and connect with us on&nbsp;[MOE Facebook](https://www.facebook.com/moesingapore)&nbsp;,&nbsp;[Twitter](https://twitter.com/MOEsg)&nbsp;,&nbsp;[Instagram](https://www.instagram.com/moesingapore/)&nbsp;, or&nbsp;[YouTube channel](http://www.youtube.com/channel/UC8PAXQlNeQ5w4n4uKC0hRmw)&nbsp;.
-You can also visit&nbsp;[Schoolbag.sg](https://www.schoolbag.sg/)&nbsp;website for more education news, and stories on school programmes and activities.
-If you have any questions or comments for us on our updates, you can email us at&nbsp;[Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg)&nbsp;.
-To ensure delivery to your inbox, please add&nbsp;[Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg)&nbsp;to your address book.
+Please share this email with your Parent Support Group (PSG) members and friends, and connect with us on [MOE Facebook](https://www.facebook.com/moesingapore), [Twitter](https://twitter.com/MOEsg), [Instagram](https://www.instagram.com/moesingapore/), [YouTube channel](http://www.youtube.com/channel/UC8PAXQlNeQ5w4n4uKC0hRmw).
+You can also [Schoolbag](https://www.schoolbag.edu.sg) website for more education news, and stories on school programmes and activities.

+If you have any questions or comments for us on our updates, you can email us at [Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg).
+To ensure delivery to your inbox, please add [Engagement@moe.gov.sg](mailto:Engagement@moe.gov.sg) to your address book.
 If you do not wish to receive future emails from us, you may email us to unsubscribe.

-Thank you for your efforts in strengthening and promoting school-home-community collaborations in your role as a Parent Support Group member.
+Thank you for your efforts in strengthening and promoting school-home-community collaborations in your role as a PSG member.
 We look forward to your continued support in this meaningful partnership of nurturing the next generation.